 Work Stress for Asian Americans, Part 2: 3 Resilience Strategies

-Introduction to Part 2: What to Do About AAPI Work Stress
+Introduction to Part 2: Asian Americans and Work Stress

 Read Part 1 here.
-Last week, I wrote about the unique challenges that can intertwine with work stress for Asian Americans.
+In the first part of this series, I wrote about the unique challenges that can contribute to or exacerbate work stress for Asian Americans.
 Specifically, I discussed the Model Minority Myth, the Bamboo Ceiling, and Microaggressions.
-What we need to examine next is what we do about work stress when we’re facing these additional, contextual stressors.
+What we need to examine next is what we actually do about work stress.
+Even though it is not our fault for facing these challenges at work and in society, it nonetheless becomes our responsibility to respond in ways that allow us to have the best quality of life possible.

-The basic arrangement of work (i.e., doing what someone tells you to do for money) comes with some tension and frustration.
-Workers are inherently missing the control and autonomy they would have in other areas of their life.
-Any environment that reduces our control over the tasks we do and how we do them is likely going to cause some stress.
-If you add do that environment some common work stressors, such as unclear expectations, role ambiguity, excessive workload, inadequate resources and support, you’ve got the makings of what would feel like chaos for most reasonable people!
+Also, let’s take a moment to acknowledge the fundamental nature of work in and of itself.
+From a psychological perspective, the basic arrangement of work (i.e., doing what someone tells you to do for money) naturally comes with tension and frustration.
+First, there’s the power dynamic most of us face, with a person above us in the hierarchy that evaluates us and can give or take things away.
+That is inherently stressful.
+Then, there’s the lack of control.
+At work, we are often missing the control and autonomy we would have in other areas of life.
+Any environment that reduces our control over the tasks we do and how we do them is likely going to cause tension, stress, ambivalence.
+If you add to that environment some common work stressors, such as unclear expectations, role ambiguity, excessive workload, inadequate resources and support, you’ve got a recipe for burnout!

-A Long-Term Strategy for Work Stress as an APIDA or Asian Diaspora Individual
+A Long-Term Strategy for Asian Americans to Reduce Work Stress

 There are many ways to cope with stress, anxiety, and low mood in the moment that I won’t explore in detail here.
-What this section covers instead is how to develop a long-term strategy for coping with work stress as an Asian American.
+What this section covers instead is how to develop a long-term strategy for coping with work stress.
 I believe this is more important, as it’s about one’s mindset and approach, which can make a big difference in how one views work-related stressors as they ebb and flow.

 Cultivate strong identities separate from your job or career.